artsy/embedly-view-helpers/README.md

 ## Contributing

 Please fork the project and submit a pull request with tests.
 Install node modules `npm install` and run tests with `npm test`.
-You can look at the example by passing your Embedly key a an env variable `EMBEDLY_KEY=X npm run example`.
+You can look at the example by passing your Embedly key as an env variable `EMBEDLY_KEY=X npm run example`.

 ## License